TLenfers/multispecies_mitochondrial_variant_analysis/README.md

 **Samples:**

   - Put all sample names in a single column in [`samples.tsv`](/config/samples.tsv).
-  - Put all sample files in `workflow/data/samples/`
+  - Add the data folder to [`config.yaml`](config/config.yaml) where all files to be analysed are located
+    - standard path is set to `data/`
   - assumed naming convention:
     - sampleName_R1.fastq.gz
     - sampleName_R2.fastq.gz